keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

-you can put them all in one `KeptnTaskDefinition` resource, which can execute a virtually unlimited number of programs, scripts, and functions, as long as they all need the same runner.
+you can put them all in one `KeptnTaskDefinition` resource, which can execute a virtually unlimited number of programs, scripts, and functions, as long as they are all using the same runner.
 You have the following options:

 - Encode all your steps in the language of your choice